2026 – European DOHaD Conference

 VENUE

-Technical University Munich (TUM) Ismaninger Straße 22, 81675 Munich (Germany)
+Technical University of Munich, Ismaninger Straße 22, 81675 Munich (Germany)

 Munich is easily accessible from all major international and European destinations.